didntchooseaname/docs.contactit.fr/my-configuration.md

 #### 🔧 Important Notice

-**Note**: When Arch was installed i experienced issue about the keybloard layout into the cryptsetup prompt (which was set to US).
+**Note**: When Arch was installed i experienced an issue about the keybloard layout into the cryptsetup prompt (which was set to US).
 It seems to be an old issue for a lots of Arch users, here is the solution (in chroot after installation or enter your passphrase and think about QWERTY layout):

 ```sh
 vim /etc/vconsole.conf